-A story about a family trip, that took place in 2015 with must see and beautiful photographs of Chile.
+A story about a family trip that took place in 2015 with must see places and beautiful photographs of Chile.

 The purpose of our trip to Chile was a family get-together.
 The previous trip took place ten years before on a beautiful island in Bahia and it was great fun!
 Despite that, it took us ten years to be able to reunite the troupe again, choose the destination, and put together a plan.
 We finally choose Chile, which was the perfect scenery for our family gathering.

 Above: Santiago de Chile photographed from Sky Costanera

 The trip had it's beginning in Santiago, our entrance door.
 We rented a great Airbnb and where we spent 4 nights.
 To see the city well, and exercise at the same time, we walked around the entire Santiago.
 This is how my family operates, once everybody is super pro-health and good at sports - apart from me.

 Santiago is the biggest city in Chile and one of the largest cities in the Americas.
 Located in the central valley between the snow-capped Andes mountains and the Cordillera, exhibits a fascinating landscape.
 Almost from everywhere in the city, you can see the Andes Mountains.
 The city outskirts are surrounded by vineyards and Santiago is within an hour of both the mountains and the Pacific Ocean.

 Lonely Planet describes the capital of Chile as "Surprising, cosmopolitan, energetic, sophisticated and worldly, Santiago is a city of syncopated cultural currents, madhouse parties, expansive museums, and top-flight restaurants."
 So if you were wondering, after reading this you can start dreaming of Chile.

 Above: my 3 brothers after first day of winter sports at Valle Nevado